nickrussler/highslide-4-wordpress-reloaded/readme.txt

 5. choose many styles or set your own in Advanced

 == Changelog ==

+= 1.21 =
+* Added Settings Link to Plugin List Page
+* Added Ipad Autodetection and optimized usability for Ipad users
+* Added Config Option to force disable ipad optimization
+* Added Close Button + Settings option to disable it.
+* Corrected some Typos

 = 1.20 =
 * Fix: Sorry for the fast update but I left some nasty testing stuff active, removed.